 All natural ingredients for DIY skin care

 Many essential oils for skin like Tea Tree Oil and Eucalyptus Oil are super strong so you have to dilute them with another oil.
-I use either coconut or flaxseed oil to dilute mine.
-I’m careful with coconut oil though because it does have a rather thick consistency and is not great for women with oily skin.
+I use either almond or flaxseed oil to dilute mine.

 Here is a small list of essential oils and carrier oils (to dilute with) that are safe to use on your skin.